February 26, 2019

 Some successful copywriters can also offer web design services.
 They are skilled in Microsoft Office tools including Excel and Photoshop as well as Adobe Illustrator.
 These copywriters are a great addition to the team since they can write great copy and produce images to go along with it.
 Due to their marketing background, copywriters can be creative directors, art directors, and content directors depending on their level of experience.

 This depends entirely on what your goals are.
 If you need a writer that understands extremely technical products such as software, you'll probably want a writer with extensive experience and even a Bachelor's degree.
-If you want a writer to create catchy social media posts or pamphlets, they may not need as much expertise.
+If you want a writer to create catchy social media posts or pamphlets, they may not need as much expertise and a high school diploma may suffice..

 In today's digital world, most B2B and B2C companies maintain an online presence.
 When business owners want to expand that online presence, they have three options: do the work themselves, hire a freelancer, or hire an in-house writer.